boeschenstein/ModularMonolith/README.md

 - repo pattern, but no generic repo
 - no regular or minimal API, instead he uses <https://fast-endpoints.com/>
   - needs special packages for security, swagger
+- uses MediatR
+  - configured to load from different assemblies
 - uses Microsoft Identity